10 nice things celebrities have said about Dubai

 “Dubai dreams the way I dream, when I landed I was like, ‘that’s how I would build a city if I was making a city’.
 It really flows with who I am.
 You never know why a city speaks to you… it’s just the energy of progress here.”

-The Mean Girls star is now based in Dubai, and recently revealed to W Magazine what she loves about living in the city.
+The Mean Girls star is now based in Dubai, and recently revealed to Emirates Woman magazine why she chose to move to the city.

 Reality star and fashion designer Nicole Richie told talk show icon Ellen DeGeneres about her first trip to Dubai back in 2015.